bkayser/cleansweep/README.md

 ### Limitations

-* Only works for mysql (as far as I know).
+* Only works for mysql.
 I have only used it against 5.5.
 * Should work with ActiveRecord 3.* - 4.*.
+The tests only work on 4.*.
 * Using a non-unique index risks missing duplicate rows unless you use the `first_only` option.
 * Using the `first_only` option risks rescanning many rows if you have many more duplicates than your chunk size